 Improving the lives of Cape Town’s homeless people will also improve the life of the city itself, writes Andrew Fleming.

-Cape Town joined cities across the globe yesterday in commemorating World Homeless Day, an initiative designed to raise awareness around the needs of homeless people – and how members of the public can help in more effective ways.
+Cape Town joined cities across the globe on 10 October 2011 in commemorating World Homeless Day, an initiative designed to raise awareness around the needs of homeless people – and how members of the public can help in more effective ways.
 Taking part demands that we take a closer look at ways in which homeless people are incorporated and treated within the city itself.

 Cape Town’s homeless population is by-and-large a socially and economically marginalised community.
 Understandably, many activities that stem from chronic homelessness are problematic for the city at large: Aggressive begging, vandalism, and violence all serve to affect the quality of life for all urban users, including the homeless.
 In making the city a safer space for all users, curbing these activities must be pursued within a larger strategy to transform the city into a safe and caring space for all who use it.